strongloop/loopback/docs/concepts.md

 preserve what's familiar to the mobile developer in their native platform and empower them with seamelss backend functionality.

-All mobile clients call into the mobile API tier through REST.
-Protocol binding within LoopBack actually has a plugin architecture so that you can switch to websockets for example for more real time capabilities in the future.
+Mobile clients call into LoopBack APIs surfaced by [strong-remoting](http://docs.strongloop.com/strong-remoting), a pluggable transport layer that supports surfacing backend APIs over REST, WebSockets, and other transports.

 <h4> API Gateway </h4>
 The first line of defense and entry is the  API gateway.
 This sub-component of LoopBack acts as a reverse-proxy to the rest of LoopBack.
-It provides OAuth2 base security, will mediate between multiple data formats and acts as a quality of service layer for your API providing instrumentation and other aspect level functionality.
+It provides OAuth2 based security, will mediate between multiple data formats and acts as a quality of service layer for your API providing instrumentation and other aspect level functionality.